ouspg/refhandler/README.md

     - Each reference and citation to table REFTEXT and REFREF and add an empty PDF annotation with REFTEXT row ID to add the annotation later

 ReferenceClassifier
-  - Given a reference text, classify it using all not yet deprecated classifiers, and return classifier version and result
+  - Given a reference text, query available LLM's to classify the reference according to each available REFTAXONOMY to TYPE

 ReferenceFetcher
   - Given a reference, try to obtain original PDF text and update REFS table